ricardo-f/GMaC/README.md

 # GMaC - Github Management as Code

-## Disclaimer:

-> This is a personal project and a WIP

 ## Objective:

 Create a repository that can be able to create other repositories with pre configurated settings such as: